xysun/pychat/README.md

 [<quit>] to quit
 Otherwise start typing and enjoy!

-><list> # you should see room1 created by Client 1 Listing current rooms...
+><list> # you should see room1 created by Client1
+Listing current rooms...
 room1: 1 player(s)

 ><join> room1
-room1 welcomes: jason@('127.0.0.1', 61935) # you should also see this message in Client 1's window
+room1 welcomes: jason@('127.0.0.1', 61935) # you should also see this message in Client1's window

 ><list>
 Listing current rooms...